mudassir0909/fbwish/README.md

 Ruby Gem to automate facebook like &amp; comment on the birthday wishes using Graph API.

 If you have alot of friends in your facebook network & when they wish you on your birthday, it's pretty cumbersome to reply to each one of them.
-So, we try to post a status message saying "Thank you all for the wishes !" instead, but that's not so programmery(Yeah, I just made that up).
-This gem helps you in automating all those likes & comments using facebook's graph API (using ruby gem koala).
+This gem helps you in automating your replies by liking & commenting on those wishes using facebook's graph API (powered by ruby gem [koala](https://github.com/arsduo/koala)).

 ## Installation